Skip to content

 Let’s first understand the default studio tab

-When the Explore page is first opened, the Studio tab is displayed by default.
-This tab provides an interactive workspace for designing queries, viewing tables, pivot tables, charts, and other visualizations.
-It serves as the primary tool for exploring and analyzing data without the need for technical coding.
+When the Explore page is first opened, the Studio tab appears by default.
+This tab provides an interactive workspace for designing queries and viewing tables, pivot tables, charts, and other visualizations.
+It serves as the primary tool for exploring and analyzing data without requiring technical coding skills.

 This page is divided into five primary sections, each serving a specific purpose in the exploration and querying of Data Products: